 - Bone density tests may be recommended every two years.

 Our provider can counsel you on any matters that could be worrying you and provide details about maintaining a healthy lifestyle and managing any individual risk factors.
-Schedule a consultation with Kathryn Morgan, APRN to learn which routine screenings are right for you and how often they should be performed.
+Schedule a consultation with Brittney Herald, APRN to learn which routine screenings are right for you and how often they should be performed.

 The American Congress of Obstetricians and Gynecologists currently recommends that a woman’s first well-woman visit should take place between ages 13 and 15, though this visit typically would not include a pelvic exam.